• Human Resources (HR) Toolkit – MODULE 9: Diversity and Inclusion

 This module includes an overview of the Human Resources Management function and how Human Resources (HR) systems, methods, processes and procedures are typically organized and implemented by owners, manager, supervisors, and contractors.
 Your own HR strategy, as well as your HR processes and procedures will depend on the size and format of your workforce, as well as the goals of your organization.

-• Human Resources (HR) Toolkit – MODULE 7: Retention
+• Human Resources (HR) Toolkit – MODULE 2: Human Resources (HR) Planning

 $199.00